Parents

 Peace Warriors provides what’s often missing:

-• Tools to regulate stress and emotions
+Tools to manage stress and emotions while trusting their own judgment

-• Guidance that honors the whole child, not just academic performance
+Guidance that honors the whole child—not just academic performance

 Why I Do This Work